roadsidemultimedia/Docs/configure/global-options.md

 #### Login Page Image ####

-This image will be used on your Wordpress login page and is great for client websites.
+This image will be used on your WordPress login page and is great for client websites.
 Use an image that is approximately **80px in height**.

 #### Mobile Touch Image ####